 What headphones have the best sound quality and bass?

 There are quite a few headphones that can deliver excellent sound quality and good bass.
 Check them out:

 Too Much Bass In Headphones Windows 10 or Windows 11

 If there is too much bass in headphones on Windows 10 or Windows 11, you need to check the equalizer settings and reduce the bass levels.

 How To Reduce Bass On Headphones Windows 10 or Windows 11

-How to reduce bass on headphones windows 10 or windows 11?
-You need to open the audio settings, go to equalizer settings and reduce the bass levels.
+How to reduce bass on headphones in Windows 10 or Windows 11?
+You need to open the audio settings, go to equalizer settings, and reduce the bass levels.